Colorectal Cancer Screening

 Colorectal cancer is the most common cancer in Singapore.
 Early stage colorectal cancer may not have any symptoms.
 Early detection can greatly increase the chances for a successful treatment.

-At Mount Elizabeth Medical Centre, our specialists may provide screenings with a gastroscopy, a colonoscopy, or a combination of both to help you detect early signs of colorectal cancer.
+At Mount Elizabeth Medical Centre, our specialists in gastroenterology may provide screenings with a gastroscopy, a colonoscopy, or a combination of both to help you detect early signs of colorectal cancer.
 A gastroscopy is a procedure where the oesophagus, stomach, and part of the small intestine are inspected using an endoscope, which is a thin and flexible tube with a light and camera.
 A colonoscopy is a procedure which involves the use of an instrument to examine the inside of the colon.

 Screenings may also include testing for blood in a stool sample.